 I know this all too well given I was born on June 11th, a date when the Sun was positioned in the mutably mental sign of Gemini.
-With what has already been stated, the composer whom I admire most isn’t an artist whose body of work is deemed beautiful by everyone or whose music is unanimously “loved by all”.
+With what has already been stated, the composer whom I admire most isn’t an artist whose body of work is considered “beautiful” by everyone across the board or whose music is unanimously “loved by all”.
 Artistry of the universally liked kind is too mind numbing for my Mercurial sensibilities.
-The composer whom I hold in the highest esteem made music and even more so, lived a life that was truly controversial in a most Mercurial way.
+The composer whom I hold in the highest esteem made music and even more so, lived a life that was controversial in a most Mercurial way.

-Close to an exact century before making my entrance onto this plane of existence, Richard Strauss was born in Bavaria’s capital of Munich in Southern Germany on June 11th, 1864; a most karmicly challenging time for a European to join the world, given their life span had a strong likelihood of encompassing two World Wars with numerous upheavals of government in between.
+Nearly an exact century before making my entrance onto this plane of existence, Richard Strauss was born in Bavaria’s capital of Munich in Southern Germany on June 11th, 1864; a most karmicly challenging time for a European to join the world, given their life span bore the strong likelihood of having to face two World Wars with more than a few upheavals of government in between.

-Strauss’ life is Mercurial in nearly every way beginning with his birth in the Mercury ruled sign of Gemini to his death taking place during the other sign which the fastest moving planet revolving around the Sun oversees, the Mercury ruled sign of Virgo, on September 8th, 1949.
+Strauss’ life is Mercurial in nearly every way beginning with his birth in the Mercury ruled sign of Gemini to his death taking place during the other sign which the fastest moving planet oversees, the Mercury ruled sign of Virgo, on September 8th, 1949.

-Gemini is the first of the communication based Air signs and Richard Strauss mirrored his Airy astrological foundation by beginning as well as ending his remarkable career with pieces written solely for wind, or said differently in more elemental terms, “Air” instruments.
+Gemini is the first of the communication based Air signs and Richard Strauss mirrored his Airy astrological foundation by beginning as well as ending his remarkable career with pieces written solely for wind, or said in a more elemental way, “Air” instruments.

 Many today may already be familiar with Strauss’ music, but may not be sure who the actual composer is.
 The most audibly well known of Strauss’ body of work unarguably would be “Also Sprach Zarathustra“, a composition which conductor Marin Alsop describes as “one of the most recognizable musical excerpts in history“.
 The piece is best remembered for its use in film, most notably as the opening music in Stanley Kubrick’s “2001: A Space Odyssey“.

-In order to better understand the controversial life of Richard Strauss and his music, we must observe it through a particular lens which the energies of the Gemini composer’s ruling planet of Mercury optimally function in best – Duality.
+In order to better understand the controversial life of Richard Strauss and his music, we must observe it through a particular lens which the energies of the Gemini optimally function in best – Duality.

-Richard Strauss is considered by most music historians to be one of the most innovative artists of the 20th century by virtue of his compositions of symphonic music, opera, tone poems, and lieder or art songs.
+Richard Strauss is considered by most music historians to be one of the most innovative artists of the 20th century by virtue of his compositions of symphonic music, opera, tone poems, and lieder/art songs.
 His musical contributions have been interpreted as both ground breakingly shocking through his use of dissonance and morally defiant choices of subject matter to the most beautifully sublime.

 However, there are those who greatly downplay the influence of the German composer’s work based on actions he took which many interpret on the surface to have been made by a blatant hypocrite and/or weak willed opportunist.
 Among the musical elite of the present day there are a choice few in Strauss’ field that cannot reconcile the Mercurial composer’s actions with his art.
 Their argument being deeply rooted in the following moral dilemma:

-Should a person’s art be praised and appreciated unto itself despite that person’s actions being interpreted as a willingness to overlook the overt displays of evil that took place over the course of his or her lifetime?
+Should a person’s art be praised and appreciated unto itself despite that person’s actions being interpreted as a willingness to overlook the overt displays of evil which took place within their environment over the course of his or her lifetime?

 “To Strauss the composer I take off my hat; to Strauss the man I put it back on again!”

-But as with everything else which held a high level of significance in the life of Richard Strauss, nothing can be taken at face value nor analyzed from strictly a surface level.
+But as with everything else which held high significance in the composer’s life, nothing can be taken at face value nor analyzed from strictly a surface level.
 The man’s mercurial life is best observed only when viewed through the lens of dualism.